tdegeus/GooseBib/README.md

 *   [GbibParse](GooseBib/cli/GbibParse.py)

-    Basic parse of a BibTeX file, to increase compliance with the standard.
+    Basic parse of a BibTeX file to increase compliance with the standard.
+Use "GbibClean" for a more rigorous clean-up.

 *   [GbibSelect](GooseBib/cli/GbibSelect.py)

-    Select only those entries present in a TeX file (or in a project composed of several TeX files).
+    Select only those entries present in a TeX-file.

 *   [GbibSelectAlias](GooseBib/cli/GbibSelectAlias.py)